Winston-Salem, NC Property Owner's Guide To Effective Bat Control

 Where Bats In Winston-Salem Hang Out

-Generally, most bats in the Winston-Salem area are known to either live in trees in caves.
+Generally, most bats in our Winston-Salem service area are known to either live in trees in caves.
 That doesn't mean they don't end up in homes, though.
 Your walls, eaves, and chimneys create conditions similar to caves.
 If you find a big brown or little brown bat in your attic, you shouldn't be surprised.

 The outbuildings on your property could also be a home for bats.
 They will also find comfort In garages and barns.
 There they don't need to deal with too much disruption and have plenty of food available.